Aplastic Anemia Educational Series

 Identification and Mitigation of Disclosure of Financial Relationships

-Planning Committee: Dr. Paul Dallas, Dr. William Fintel, Hien Thach, RN, and Linda Wells, CHCP reported no relevant relationships/affiliations with any entity producing, marketing, re-selling, or distributing health care goods or services consumed by or used on patients.
+William A. Fintel, MD, Hien Thach, RN, and Linda M. Wells, CHCP reported no relevant financial relationship(s)/affiliation(s) with any entity producing, marketing, re-selling or distributing health care goods or services consumed by or used on patients.